muellerberndt/obfuscation-metrics/README.md

 - Adversaries start with zero knowledge about the proprietary parts of the target app, and without details about the particular implementation of the obfuscating transformations applied.

-Given these assumptions, we define *strong* resiliency as a set of transformations and parameters that likely requires the adversary to invest *at least one man-month of work to fully de-obfuscate the program.*
+Given these assumptions, we define *strong* resiliency as a set of transformations and parameters that - considering the current state-of-the-art in binary analysis - forces the skilled adversary to invest significant effort (i.e. a man-month or more of manual analysis) to reach their goal.

 The situation is analogue to "regular" security testing: For real-world apps, generic, automated static/dynamic analysis in insufficient to prove security of a program.
 Manual verification by an experienced tester is still the only reliable way to achieve security.